Annual Health Checkup for Lifestyle Diseases (2026 Guide to Early Detection & Prevention)

 • Eat Whole and Fresh Foods– Prefer Grains, vegetables and unprocessed fruits.

-• Keep Hydrated -Strive to drink 2-3 liters water per day.
+• Keep Hydrated -Drink 2-3 liters water per day.

 • Exercise Everyday– The body and brain are improved even by a 30 minute walk.